 This HCD Study includes an inventory of each property in the HCD Study Area.
 Three adjacent or nearby properties with buildings from the 19th century and/or associated with significant people from the area from the 19th century have also been included in the inventory.
 This inventory includes a brief architectural description of the main building on the property (if relevant) and/or description of other buildings or landscape features.
-It includes a very brief history of the property (if relevant), any known connections to significant historic themes for the area, and a brief description of potential CHVI of the Property (if relevant).
+It includes a very brief history of the property (if relevant), any known connections to significant historic themes for the area, and a brief description of potential CHVI of the Property.
 The consultant team has drawn information for the inventory from a variety of sources including the Town's heritage register and previously completed heritage inventory work by other consultants.
-Information has been revised or supplemented as needed.
+Historical and property description information from previously completed heritage inventory has been revised or supplemented as needed.
+The consultant team has included information based on site visits to the Study Area.
+However, site visit information is based on observations from the public realm, the consultant team did not go on private property.
+Information on the inventory sheets was further supplemented with local knowledge provided during public meetings.

 This inventory -along with the history and public engagement findings-have been used to help define the character and heritage context of Sharon and inform a preliminary refinement of the potential HCD boundary.
+The inventory sheets can also be used to assist with designation under Part IV of the OHA for eligible properties outside of the recommended HCD boundary.